dylandbl/faCAPTCHA/README.md

 | ⚠️ | `onVerificationComplete` | `() => void` | -      | Called on successful verification completion. |
 |     | [`simulateSlow`](#simulateslow)     | `0 - 3`      | `1`          | Simulates a slow internet connection speed. |
 |     | `verifyText`       | `string`     | `"verify"`   | Text for the 'Verify' button. |

+### `captchaTopics`
+An array of case-sensitive topics, from which one item will be randomly selected.
+The topic appears in the header of the CAPTCHA and it is the phrase or word that the image tags will be compared to.
+If not defined, a pseudorandomly selected [default value](https://github.com/dylandbl/faCAPTCHA/blob/main/src/lib/utils/stringsToFind.ts) will be used.

 ### `imgTopicUrls`
 Topic tags are case-sensitive and compared to the topic selected from `captchaTopics`.
 The images will be displayed in order.
 If there are fewer images than cells, the images will repeat.